christofergass02/software-design-lab/goals.md

 ## Goal Two

-create webpage for my personal use
+create webpage for professional use

-Benchmark: have created a webpage dedicated to my undergrad/ professional work.
+Benchmark: have created a webpage dedicated to my school, professional and personal work.

 ## Goal Three

-create interactive app of monuments and buildings for Flushing Meadows Park
+create oral history application

-Benchmark: have created an app users can utilize that informs of the remaining monuments and buildings at Flushing Meadows Park.
+Benchmark: have created an app users can utilize to record and archive oral history.